When you’re looking for a job, you likely consider whether the work is interesting, how much it pays and its benefits.

 But have you ever thought about the effect your work might have on your relationship with your significant other?
 Or the impact of your partner’s job on your relationship?

 Some jobs seem naturally more likely to cause friction.
 For example, you might guess that high-stress jobs are bad for relationships, but that’s not always the case.
-Firefighter, military personnel, and airline pilot all show up on Forbes list of the most stressful jobs of 2014, but do not appear on the Statista list of the 15 jobs with the highest divorce rate.
+Firefighter, military personnel and airline pilot all show up on Forbes list of the most stressful jobs of 2016, but do not appear on the Statista list of the 15 jobs with the highest divorce rate.

-So what are the worst jobs for relationships?
+So what are the careers with the highest divorce rates?
 You probably won’t be surprised by the first few.

 1. Dancers and Choreographers